Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Kernels for Tunable Surface Reconstruction

-where $\nu>0$ is a \textit{smoothness parameter} that explicitly controls the differentiability, and $h>0$ is known as the shape parameter (or \textit{bandwidth}) of the kernel. $\Gamma$ denotes the Gamma function, and $K_\nu$ is the modified Bessel function of the second kind of order $\nu$.
-For $\nu=p+\frac{1}{2}$, $p\in\mathbb{N}^+$ (\textit{i.e.}, if $\nu$ is a half-integer), Eq. (\ref{eq:def_matern}) simplifies to a product of an exponential and polynomial of degree $p$, that is

-\Matern kernels generalize a variety of other kernels; using Eq. (\ref{eq:def_matern_half_integer}), the most popular ones can be written in closed-form as:
+where $\nu>0$ is a \textit{smoothness parameter} that explicitly controls the differentiability, and $h>0$ is known as the shape parameter (or \textit{bandwidth}) of the kernel. $\Gamma$ denotes the Gamma function, and $K_\nu$ is the modified Bessel function of the second kind of order $\nu$. \Matern kernels generalize a variety of other kernel functions; the most popular ones can be written in closed form as

 where $\Phi_{\text{1/2}}$ is known as the Laplace kernel.
 In the limiting case of $\nu\rightarrow\infty$, \Matern kernels recover the popular Gaussian kernel: